JonatanMGit/mr-sweet/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a vulnerability in Mr Sweet, please report it to us as soon as possible.
-To report a vulnerability, please fill out a (github advisory)[https://github.com/JonatanMGit/mr-sweet/security/advisories/new] with the following information:
+To report a vulnerability, please fill out a [Github advisory](https://github.com/JonatanMGit/mr-sweet/security/advisories/new) with the following information:

 - A detailed description of the vulnerability, including steps to reproduce it
 - The version of Mr Sweet you're using